mkharibalaji/react-native-adyen-payment/docs/README.md

   <br><br>
 </h1>

 React Native Adyen Payment provides 100% native Adyen Payment on both iOS and Android for React Native apps.
-The JavaScript API is simple and cross-platform - just install it in your app and give your users the native feel they deserve.
+The JavaScript API is simple and cross-platform - just install it in your app and complete the payments.
 Ready to get started?
 Check out the [docs](/INSTALLATION.md).

 # Features